joey-qytyku/OS-90-fixed/docs/Memory2.md

 2. CR3 is never changed on context switches, no TLB flushing needed
 3. More efficient use of cache lines and the TLB
 4. Reduced code complexity
 5. Simple IPC.
-Communication between kernel and user is trivial memory copying.
+Communication between kernel and user uses trivial memory copying.

 The disadvantages are:
 1. Addressing space is limited to 3GB for all processes.
 Ought to be enough for anybody tbh :)